mountaineerbr/shellChatGPT/README.md

 Not all features of the API will be covered.

 - This project _doesn't_ support "Function Calling" or "Structured Outputs".

+- We _aren't_ very much keen on implementing video capabilities.

 - Bash shell truncates input on `\000` (null).